playzero/subzero-squid/ZERO_README.md

 ### 1. Setup local environment

+Everything needed for the local setup and Squid to work is located in `dev/docker-compose.yml`.

+* Check `docker-compose.yml`.
+A target chain for the archiver could be changed via `ingest`'s service command, ex.: `"-e", "wss://node.dev.sub.zero.io"`
-Run db, squid archiver, gamedao-service and hasura using `dev/docker-compose.yml`.
+* Run `cd dev && docker-compose up -d`.
+As a result, db, squid archiver, gamedao-service and hasura will be started.
-Target chain for the archiver could be changed via ingest's service command, ex.: `"-e", "wss://node.dev.sub.zero.io"` After archiver is fully sync with a chain, we are good to go and run a local Squid, which will be connected to the local archiver.
-Make sure to check if `src/config.ts` has proper `dataSource` config for both chain and archive, ex.: `archive: 'http://localhost:8888/graphql', chain: 'wss://node.dev.sub.zero.io'`
+* Wait until the archiver is fully synced with a chain.
+* Check the squid configs.
+Make sure to check if `src/config.ts` has proper `dataSource` config for both chain and archive, ex.: `archive: 'http://localhost:8888/graphql', chain: 'wss://node.dev.sub.zero.io'`.
+* Run a local Squid, which will be connected to the local archiver to get the data feed and types introspection information.

 ### 1.1.
 Run the Squid

-Considering step 1 is complete and db, archiver and the other services are running, you can can build and run the processor.
+Considering step 1 is complete and db, archiver and the other services are running, you can can build and run the Squid (processor).

 ```bash
 # 1. Install dependencies